-Semesters 1 and 2 will offer remote learning as well as face-to-face teaching for some of the courses, with appropriate social distancing.
+Semesters 1 and 2 offer remote learning as well as face-to-face teaching for some of the courses, with appropriate social distancing.

 Check if your program offers remote or online learning options for 2021.

-High school completion exams all over the wold have been impacted, however, most have been rescheduled and some moved online.
+High school completion exams all over the world have been impacted, however, most have been rescheduled and some moved online.
 The University of Sydney will continue to monitor the situation so that we can try to accommodate students completing their high school or secondary school qualifications.

 The University is committed to working with schools, awarding bodies and test partners globally and recognises the importance of students completing their qualifications and the necessary tests for admissions.
 As such we are working within guidelines to accept what is deemed appropriate and will not be making concessional arrangements outside of these without research and consultation.